TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 </ul>
 </li>
  	<li>In your reflective journal, briefly describe your experiences in the search for a journal article, what worked well, what did not, what key search terms did you use, what databases did you search?</li>
- 	<li>Note that you will be asked some questions related to your search as part of your third assignment.
+ 	<li>Note that you will be asked some questions related to your search strategies as part of your third assignment.
 See Unit 2 Assessment for more details.</li>
 </ul>
 &nbsp;
-<h3>Learning Activity 2.5: Searching for Books</h3>
+<h3>Learning Activity 2.4: Searching for Books</h3>
 <ul>
  	<li>Go to <a href="http://libguides.twu.ca/library_research/home">TWU library homepage </a> and click "<a href="http://libguides.twu.ca/library_research/books">How to search for books</a>".</li>
  	<li>Begin by selecting one of video tutorials in the section "searching for e-books" such as "<a href="https://vimeo.com/164163119/b24ecb42e6">searching for e-books in the classic catalogue</a>."
 Watch the video tutorial to get an idea of how to search for a topic found in an e-book.</li>
  	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 2, use the library catalog to locate a good example of an <strong>e-book.</strong></li>
  	<li>In your reflective journal, briefly describe your experiences in the search for an e-book, what worked well, what did not, what key search terms did you use, what databases did you search?</li>
- 	<li>Note that you will be asked some questions related to your search as part of your third assignment.
+ 	<li>Note that you will be asked some questions related to your search strategies as part of your third assignment.
 See Unit 2 Assessment for more details.</li>
 </ul>
 &nbsp;
 <h3>Utilizing Scholarly Literature</h3>